-Anders Richtnér is associate professor and, currently on "garden leave" (konkurrensklausul) before entering a new position at BTS.
+Anders Richtnér is Associate Professor and, currently, works as Partner at Navigio.
 He was, for close to 5 years, CEO of Stockholm School of Economics Executive Education with full P/L responsibility and member of the Stockholm School of Economics (SSE) Executive Management Team.
+Earlier positions include Vice President at BTS.
 He has been named one of Sweden’s 33 "super-talents" by the Swedish newspaper Svenska Dagbladet.

 HHe conducts his research at the House of Innovation and at the Center for Sports and Business at SSE.
 He deeply cares about teaching and consistently work to imagine, design, test, and implement pioneering approaches to education.
 During 2014-2015 he was a visiting research scholar at Babson College and from September 2015 he holds a position as Social Innovation Fellow at Babson College.